Working with Full-Text Search

 }

 Here the records column is a multi-valued field of all leaf string values in JSON.
 This field can be queried like any other full-text indexed field.
-An exception is that matching will not occur over separate values unless the maximum number of positions allowed between matching phrases, or the “slop,” exceeds the fts2_position_increment_gap.
+An exception is that matching will not occur over separate values unless the maximum number of positions allowed between matching phrases, or the “slop,” exceeds the value of fts2_position_increment_gap.

-Along with records, other fields like records$k1 and records$k3.k3_1 are created allow searching at each unique keypath present in the JSON document.
+Along with records, other fields like records$k1 and records$k3.k3_1 are created to allow searching at each unique keypath present in the JSON document.
 The dollar sign ("$") is used as a delimiter between the SQL column name and the JSON keypath.

-Query over JSON columns
+Query over a JSON column

 SELECT (MATCH (TABLE ft_records) AGAINST ('records:/.*cumber/')) AS cumber